Making a Worm Bin

 Again - you shouldn't have water dripping out of the bottom because your worm bin should never be that wet/waterlogged, but its good to have that protection in case it does get too wet.

-From here you could leave your bin as-is and it would be a "batch" system.
-You will add food into the plastic bin until it is full and the worms have eaten everything, and then you will harvest it all at once and restart.
+From here you could be done and it would be a "batch" system.
+You will add food into the plastic bin until it is full and the worms have eaten everything, and then you will harvest it all at once (in one "batch") and restart.
 Very simple.

-To make harvesting worm castings easier, people will often modify their DIY bins further and convert it into a stacking tray system.
+But, to make harvesting worm castings easier, people will often modify their DIY bins further and convert it into some sort of a "continuous flow" bin.

-In addition to the first plastic bin that you have, you can get a second bin (preferably the same bin so the bottom of the second one can fit into the first one), and drill bigger holes into the bottom of it.
+To make a stacking bin set up, get a second bin of the same kind (as long as it can "seat" in the other bin), and drill bigger holes into the bottom of the new bin.
 Something like 16 1/4" holes per square foot.

 When your first bin is full, instead of harvesting it, you now remove the top 2-3 inches of material from it, place the second bin (with all the holes in the bottom) on top of the first bin, place the top 2-3 inches back into the top bin, and continue adding food like normal into the second bin.